Even if the shoe fits, take it off inside the house

-When going in the house, we take off shoes almost unconsciously.
+When going in the house, we take off shoes almost unconsciously in Japan.
 It’s very natural for us, like breathing.
 Do you know why that is?
 To be honest, I’ve never even thought why that is, but it seems there are many curious people trying to find out the reason.

 According to them:

 1. It’s because the climate of Japan is high temperature and humidity;

 2. It’s because of the Japanese unique culture to divide the world into in- and out-group;

 3. It’s because of the Japanese unique culture to sleep on the floor.

 The first one doesn’t answer why that is peculiar to Japan.
 There are many other countries high in temperature and humidity in Asia.
 The second one sounds reasonable but is remotely related.
 The third one has aroused my interest most.
 According to the third reason, we take off shoes inside the house to keep the floor clean because we sleep on the floor.
 My intellectual curiosity is stimulated, and I started to make another research on why we sleep on the floor, and finally found the answer.
 It was very simple, as is common with everlasting truth.

 Why do we sleep on a Japanese futon on the floor?